Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/fields/calculated-fields/overview.md

     have been aggregated (*Sum of Spend*, *Sum of Budget*, not: *Spend*, *Budget*).

-If you need to use other fields from your data source that are not included in the *Data editor*, you can add them by clicking/tapping on the *+* button next to *Values*.
+If you need to use other fields from your data source, that are not included in the *Data editor*, you can add them by clicking/tapping on the *+* button next to *Values*.
 Since post-calculated fields are created only by using aggregated values, you will first need to select